micmejia/bible-dump/NKJV/Acts/Acts 6.md

 ###### 1
-Now in those days, when _the number of_ the disciples was multiplying, there arose a complaint against the Hebrews by the Hellenists,[^a] because their widows were neglected in the daily distribution.
+Now in those days, when _the number of_ the disciples was multiplying, there arose a complaint against the Hebrews by the Hellenists, because their widows were neglected in the daily distribution.

 ###### 2
 Then the twelve summoned the multitude of the disciples and said, "It is not desirable that we should leave the word of God and serve tables.